nim-lang/Nim/doc/tools.rst

 - | `Nimsuggest for IDE support <nimsuggest.html>`_
   | Through the ``nimsuggest`` tool, any IDE can query a ``.nim`` source file
-    and obtain useful information like definition of symbols or suggestions for completion.
+    and obtain useful information like the definition of symbols or suggestions for completion.

 - | `C2nim <https://github.com/nim-lang/c2nim/blob/master/doc/c2nim.rst>`_